Schnucks grocery chain to end tobacco sales as of Jan. 1

 Other chains have stopped selling tobacco products in recent years, including CVS.
 Walmart announced in May that it was raising the minimum age to buy tobacco products to 21 from 18.

+Robin Koval, CEO of anti-tobacco nonprofit Truth Initiative, applauded the move by Schnucks.

+“We know that when tobacco is easily accessed, easily available, when young people see it in the store, that all contributes to making it seem acceptable and normal for young people,” Koval said.
+“So these kinds of moves are important.”

-Schnucks said the decision to end tobacco sales is part of a broader effort to focus on wellness and promote healthier choices for customers.
+Schnucks said removing tobacco is part of a broader effort to focus on wellness and promote healthier choices for customers.
+Other efforts include a partnership with workout centers to encourage physical activity and the launch of a program that teaches life skills and health habits to children.
+The store’s app also allows customers to view nutritional information.

+Missouri, where the majority of Schnucks stores are located, has one of the nation’s highest smoking rates _ about 21% among adults.
+Missouri also has the nation’s lowest tobacco tax rates, 17 cents per pack of cigarettes.